Renting commercial property in Ontario

 If you rent a space for your business you may choose to enter into a commercial lease agreement with the landlord.
 A lease is a written contract that helps make sure both the landlord and tenant know what their rental rights and responsibilities are.

-There is no standard commercial lease because businesses are different, but there are some things which most commercial leases should cover such as:
+There is no standard commercial lease because businesses have different needs, but there are some things which most commercial leases should cover such as:

 Since every commercial lease is different, think carefully about the space and services needed for your business and make sure they are covered.
 For example, if you need to renovate a commercial space for a restaurant, make sure the lease outlines who will pay for the improvements.